Ph.D., Agricultural Economics, University of

 Mason, Bert and Stephen Parrish, "The Link to Program Budgeting: Providing Sewage Treatment Facilities for Industrial Development," Chapter 8b, Dollars, Decision and Action, Local Government Programs, Cornell University, January 1977.

 Mason, Bert, Zed Francis, and Stephen Parrish, "The Link to Program Budgeting: Educational Planning and Budgeting," Chapter 8c, Dollars, Decision and Action, Local Government Programs, Cornell University, January 1977.

 Mason, Bert, Agricultural Labor: Who Is Going to do the Work in the 21st Century?
 Keynote address at the Annual Forum of the Agricultural Personnel Management Association, February, 1998, San Luis Obispo, CA.

 Mason, Bert, Conducting Performance Appraisals.
-Center for Agricultural Business Human Resource Management Lecture Series, December, 1997, Fresno, CA.
+Institute for Food and Agriculture Human Resource Management Lecture Series, December, 1997, Fresno, CA.

 Mason, Bert, The Outlook for Farm Labor.
 Presentation at the 16th Annual Agribusiness Management Conference, November, 1997, Fresno, CA.

 Mason, Bert, The Migrant and Seasonal Agricultural Worker Protection Act: Changes in Joint Liability.
 Fresno Chamber of Commerce Agricultural Council, June 1997.

 Hagen, John, Juan Batista and Bert Mason, Alternative Uses for Cold Storage Facilities During the Off-Season, report to Gold Rush Produce, Inc., May 1995.